True or False: Many cult leaders are afraid of being left.

 Please explain the design and outcomes of Milgram's experiment.
 Why was he conducting this research?

-Remember the video and class material
+Remember the video in class and our discussion!

 According to Stein, there are five dimensions of a cult.
 List them and explain three!